ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ![The red, grenn and blue LED spectral power distributions](/docs/assets/images/scanner_led_spd.jpg)
 ![The scanner camera responses convolved with a synthetic achromatic backlight generated from the RGB LEDs](/docs/assets/images/scanner_led_convolved.jpg)

 Below is the resultant sweep.
-You can seethe muted colours, particullalry in the red and blue areas, that are apparent in the raw film scans.
+You can see the muted colours, particullalry in the red and blue areas, that are apparent in the unprocessed film scans.

 ![The generated sweep of Ektachrome as observed by the scanner.](/docs/assets/images/ektachrome_scanner_rec709_artificial.jpg)